 "I see this actually as exemplary training," Fort Collins police chief John Hutto said.
 "These officers did everything that they should have done in trying to avoid this outcome."

 Police later found out Jackson made statements that he intended to kill his estranged wife and himself, or die in a confrontation with police.

 All of these factors led the department to release the video from the officers' body cameras.

-The chief said all of the officers involved in this shooting regret that it happened.
-He added their training paid off since there was no further harm to the public or any police officers.
+The chief said all of the officers involved regret that it happened.
+He added their training paid off because there was no further harm to the public or any officers.